patrickfav/uber-apk-signer/README.md

                                       a user prompt to enter it.
 It is possible to pass one or multiple passwords for multiple keystore configs.
 The syntax for multiple params is '<index>=<password>'.
 Must match the parameters of --ks.
+    -l,--lineage <path>               The lineage file for apk signer schema v3 if more then 1 signature is used.
+See here https://bit.ly/2mh6iAC for more info.
     -o,--out <path>                   Where the aligned/signed apks will be copied to.
 Must be a folder.
 Will create, if it does not exist.
        --overwrite                    Will overwrite/delete the apks in-place